 How will districts be likely to spend their money?

 According to recent research by Education Week Research Center, the top two ways districts will be spending their money are on SEL support (67%) and summer learning programs (66%).
 Addressing learning loss in elementary ELA (61%) and elementary math (57%) were also top concerns.
 Device purchases (53%) were also a priority.
 School districts that have not yet gone to a 1:1 model are likely planning to do so with the use of these funds.

 How do state and district plans for spending ARP funds differ from their use of CARES and ESF funding?

 All three stimulus plans allowed states and districts latitude to spend the funds in the most advantageous way for their needs.
 The ARP does come with some more specific guidelines for allocation, but the language within these guidelines still allows for flexibility.

 The earlier stimulus funds were largely used on things like personal protective equipment, cleaning supplies, and HVAC and air filtration upgrades for schools.
 Now that most districts have these in place, the focus of spending with the ARP will turn toward supporting the SEL needs of students and addressing learning gaps.

 The ARP presents a strong opportunity for education companies and organizations with education initiatives to support schools and districts in these areas.
 SEL programs and supplemental curriculum providers that support summer learning will be in demand, as well as remedial elementary English Language Arts and math programs.

 Now is the time to connect with schools and districts about how you can help them solve some of their biggest challenges and help them meet the ARP criteria for funding.
 MMS can help you build strategies, conduct research and launch awareness programs to reach and engage with school leaders so that when they are ready to use their funding, your brand is top of mind.
-Set up a time to talk with MMS’s Executive Vice President Jodie Buenning by clicking here.
+Set up a time to talk with MMS’s President, Suzanne Caimi Lynn, by clicking here.